ozmeka/auto-ozmeka/README.md

+type: Development

+traffic-light: green

+target-close-date:

+actual-close-date:

+affected-group: FEIT

+deliverables: Scripts to provision a dev or staging environment for Ozmeka

 ## AUTO-OZMEKA

-A collection of scripts which uses a base Centos 7 "box" file for Vagrant, then provisions an Ozmeka installation using Vagrant and Ansible.
+A collection of scripts which generate a base Centos 7 "box" file for Vagrant, then provision this image into an Ozmeka installation using Vagrant and Ansible.

 ### Who is this for?